The Complete Bruges, Belgium Travel Guide

 View Larger Map

 There are three primary languages spoken in the country of Belgium, with Dutch being the prevalent language spoken in Bruges and the rest of Northern Belgium.
-If you are traveling to other cities in Belgium during your visit, you will want to keep the different lingual regions of Belgium in mind.
-To help you understand where each language is primarily spoken, I have included a map for you to review in my Bruges Belgium Travel Guide below.
+If you are traveling to other cities in Belgium during your visit, you will want to keep the different linguistic regions of Belgium in mind.
+To help you understand where each language is primarily spoken, I have included a map for you to review in my Bruges, Belgium Travel Guide below.

 Bruges Travel Guide - Regional Languages Map